 Being the essential condition for humans to survive, food has become the priority for national governments and global markets.

 However, the global food system faces more demand for food than is being produced, while waste and pollution threatens food safety.
-In this workshop a group of social science researchers and food practitioners will present alternative solutions to the standard models of food production and consumption, which will illustrate how local, national and international initiatives respond to the demand for food security.
+In this workshop a group of social science researchers and food practitioners presented alternative solutions to the standard models of food production and consumption, which illustrated how local, national and international initiatives respond to the demand for food security.

-While showcasing their projects, the presenters will discuss the issues of healthy life, social cohesion, responsible business models and environmental sustainability and how they relate directly to food security, healthy community and shared profits.
+While showcasing their projects, the presenters discussed the issues of healthy life, social cohesion, responsible business models and environmental sustainability and how they relate directly to food security, healthy community and shared profits.

-The programme is inspired by successful community-oriented business models, such as social enterprise, community of interest and cooperatives, which put social and educational benefits first and also know how to generate economic income to support their values.
-There will be case studies presented on each model and training offered on the evaluation of change and building cooperative structures.
-The group of presenters will engage the audience with interactive delivery and mini lectures on current market transformation, food security and ethical production and consumption.
+The programme was inspired by successful community-oriented business models, such as social enterprise, community of interest and cooperatives, which put social and educational benefits first and also know how to generate economic income to support their values.
+There were case studies presented on each model and training offered on the evaluation of change and building cooperative structures.
+The group of presenters engaged the audience with interactive delivery and mini lectures on current market transformation, food security and ethical production and consumption.

 09:00-09:30 - Registration and breakfast - Knowing each other